Platform

 Community Safety

-Responsible Growth
+Responsible Growth (Water and Public Lands)

 Problem:

 Lake Mead is only 30% full.
 According to a UNLV study, Clark County is projected to increase its population to 3 million people by 2050.
 We are growing in a desert with a limited water supply.
 Sprawling, low-density development consumes our natural landscape, increases car dependency, pollutes our air, and strains infrastructure.
+This type of development makes our continued growth more painful for the people who already live and work here.

 1) Sprawl Is Expensive and Will Lead to Higher Taxes

-Sprawl forces taxpayers to fund costly new infrastructure, services, and roads that are far from existing urban employment and transit hubs.These financial burdens would divert funds from critical priorities like education, public safety, and healthcare.
-Many municipalities find that residential sprawl generates less tax revenue than it costs to build and maintain, leading to higher taxes or service cuts, disproportionately impacting rural and underserved communities.
+Sprawl forces taxpayers to fund the maintenance of costly new infrastructure, services, and roads that are far from existing urban employment and transit hubs.
+These financial burdens divert funds from critical priorities like education, public safety, and healthcare.
+Municipalities are realizing that residential sprawl generates less tax revenue than it costs to build and maintain, leading to higher taxes or service cuts, disproportionately impacting older, rural, and underserved communities.

 2) Sprawl Steals Resources from Affordable Housing

 The real cost of housing is the cost of housing plus the cost of transportation.
 Car dependency in sprawling suburbs forces low-income residents to spend a significant portion of their income on transportation and owning a car, making their cost of living even higher.
+More growth at the outskirts also contributes to more traffic and pollution in the center of town.

 Solution:

-As County Commissioner, Minja will implement smart land use and prioritize developments on previously developed, vacant, or underused land within the urban core of the valley instead of on raw desert public land in the outskirts of the valley.
+As County Commissioner, Minja will implement smart land use and prioritize developments on previously developed, vacant, or underused land within the urban core of the valley instead of on raw desert public land on the outskirts of the valley.

-Nevada’s public lands are our legacy and asset.
+Nevada’s public lands are our legacy and an asset.
 We can ensure we manage our water, protect our public lands, and build a resilient community for generations to come.

-Responsible Growth
+Responsible Growth (Water and Public Lands)

 Healthcare